 In 2023, most 24-hour caregivers must be paid a minimum of $488.25 per day so comply with the DWBR.
 The first 9 hours of work can be paid at the minimum wage of $15.50, for $139.50.
 Then, the law requires overtime payments of $23.25 per hour for the remaining 15 hours, for an additional $348.75.
 This equals $488.25 per day.

-For example, if you are a caregiver working 24-hours a day, 7 days a week, for a salary of $1,260 a week ($180 a day), your weekly unpaid overtime claim is calculated as follows: Your weekly salary of $1260 is divided by 45 hours to calculate a regular rate of $28 an hour.
+For example, if you are a caregiver working 24-hours a day, 7 days a week, for a weekly salary of $1,260, your weekly unpaid overtime claim is calculated as follows: Your weekly salary of $1,260 is divided by 45 hours to calculate a regular rate of $28 an hour.
 Your overtime rate is 1.5 times your regular rate, $42 an hour.

 For this one week, this hypothetical caregiver has a claim of $7,072.50.
-On a yearly basis, the claim exceeds $250,000.
+On a yearly basis, the overtime claim alone exceeds $265,000.
 We have helped many caregivers whose claims exceed $700,000 in potential damages when working several years.

 Caregivers can file claims going back 4 years from the date a lawsuit is filed.
 Due to Covid court closures you may be able to reach back in time for about 6 additional months.
 We have helped many caregivers file claims against their former employers.
 Even if you last worked in 2020, you still have time to pursue a claim.
 The one exception, if your patient has passed away, a claim against the patient’s estate must be filed within 1 year of the passing, or sooner if an estate has been opened.

 In our experience, some caregivers are hesitant to move forward with claims because they are concerned about their immigration status, or agreed to work for a day rate below minimum wage.
 In California, undocumented workers are still entitled to overtime and have equal access to justice through the legal system.
 Also, even if a caregiver agreed to a day rate below the minimum wage, the law does not allow the parties to agree to a lower wage.